 The New Jersey Office of the Long-Term Care Ombudsman

 The New Jersey Office of the Long-Term Care Ombudsman (LTCO) is a resident-focused advocacy organization.
-The primary function of the LTCO is to advocate for residents of long-term care facilities who are over age 60 by investigating and resolving complaints made by or on behalf of those residents.
+The primary function of the LTCO is to advocate for residents of long-term care facilities by investigating and resolving complaints made by or on behalf of those residents.

 The LTCO is aided in its mission by a cadre of highly-trained Volunteer Advocates who are assigned to nursing facilities throughout the state.
 These volunteers are an extension of the Office and are trained to observe the quality of services provided by long-term care communities and advocate for long-term care residents' rights.

 The LTCO also oversees the operation of several Regional Ethics Committees that provide assistance to consumers, families and long-term care facilities when confronted with difficult medical decisions in a long-term care environment.

 Finally, the LTCO has partnered with the NJ Department of Human Services to promote the state's federally-funded Money Follows the Person program, called I Choose Home NJ (ICHNJ).
 Under ICHNJ, assistance is provided to nursing home residents of any age who wish to transition back to the community with the services and supports they need.